Formula: Mg3Si4O6 or 3MgO.4SiO2.H2O

 Alternate Names: Magnesium Silicate, Steatite, French Chalk, Hydrated talc

-Talc is the most common mineral in the class of silicates and germinates and is the softest of all minerals.
+Talc is common and is the softest of all minerals (Mohs hardness of 1).
 Talc is also called steatite – or, in chemical terms, magnesium silicate hydrate.
 It is the main component of soapstone.
 Its crystals usually develop massive, leafy aggregates with laminar particles.
 Ground talc is called talcum.

 No talcs have the theoretical chemistry (although some can be very close), the most common impurities are CaO (up to 8%), Al2O3 (up to 6%) and Fe2O3 or FeO (up to 2%).
 Along with dolomite, and to a less extent magnesium carbonate, it is an important source of MgO flux for bodies and glazes.
 Dolomite and magnesium carbonate have high loss on ignitions which can produce glaze bubbles, blisters and pinholes, while talc also evolves gases it is less of a problem in this respect.

 Some textbooks claim that talc is used as a low fire body addition to encourage conversion of excess free quartz to cristobalite to increase body expansion which reduces crazing.
 Ron Roy has argued that his testing indicates that cristobalite does not form at cone 04 or below.
 Thus, while the exact mechanism by which talc increases body expansion may not be completely evident, clearly glazes fit talc bodies and craze on non-talc ones.